Your cookie preferences

 What else can you do to keep energy costs down?

-Ensuring you're on the cheapest energy plan, or on a good value fixed term plan, is the only way you can get the most value for every kWh you use, but there are other ways to keep costs down.
+Ensuring you're on the cheapest energy plan you can get is the only way you can get the most value for every kWh you use, but there are other ways to keep costs down.

-While a cheaper plan will save you money, so will using less energy in the first place.
-Simple changes around the home like dropping your thermostat setting by just one degree or draught proofing your doors and windows can make a significant difference, but larger investments can also pay off.
+While a cheaper plan will save you money, you can also try using less energy in the first place.
+Simple changes around the home like dropping your thermostat setting by just one degree or draughtproofing your doors and windows can make a significant difference, but larger investments can also pay off.

-Insulation is the first step to keeping your energy costs down.
+Insulation is the first step to keeping your energy costs down because you'll keep more heat in your home.
 Loft insulation is the easiest and cheapest to install.
 Even if you already have loft insulation, you should check whether you have the right levels installed — but more costly wall and floor insulation can also be worth considering.

-When you are on a fixed energy plan, comparison sites will use what's called a personal projection.
+When you're on a fixed energy plan, comparison sites will use what's called a personal projection.
 This is your estimated future energy cost for the next 12 months.

 This calculation assumes you do not switch when your fixed deal ends, and uses the rates of your rollover plan to calculate your energy spend that is blended with your existing rates.